-All program information, resources. and application forms for the Program will be made available on BC Hydro and FortisBC websites.
-Program information will also be hosted on the Province's EV central resource webpage and will link to Program websites of BC Hydro and FortisBC.
+All program information, resources, and application forms for the Program are available on BC Hydro and FortisBC websites.
+Program information is also being hosted on the Province's EV central resource webpage, which includes links to Program websites of BC Hydro, FortisBC and Plug In BC.

-BC Hydro and FortisBC will coordinate with the New Car Dealership Association of BC and the Automotive Retailers Association to facilitate customer access to the program at the point-of purchase of a ZEV.
+BC Hydro and FortisBC are coordinating with the New Car Dealership Association of BC and the Automotive Retailers Association to facilitate customer access to the program at the point-of purchase of a Zero-Emission Vehicle (ZEV).